Top 22 NBA Players Who Didn’t Go To College

 S/N NAMES DRAFT TEAM YEAR ROUND PICK HIGH SCHOOL MAJOR ACHIEVEMENT

-12 Bill Willougby Atlanta Hawks 1975 2 19 Dwight Morrow High School First-team Parade All-American
+14 Bill Willoughby Atlanta Hawks 1975 2 19 Dwight Morrow High School First-team Parade All-American

-16 Leon Smith Dallas Mavericks 1999 1 29 Martin Luther King High School CBA 2004 Rebounding Leader
+18 Leon Smith San Antonio Spurs 1999 1 29 Martin Luther King High School CBA 2004 Rebounding Leader

 The rule regarding high school students getting drafted into the NBA saw a change in 2006.
 Before 2006, the age limit for students to join the NBA was considerably low, resulting in the drafting of many famous players.
 However, due to the low age limit, the NBA saw a high influx of high school students trying to get into the game – causing controversies.

-In 2005, David Stern, the NBA commissioner, increased the age limit for drafting to twenty.
-However, it wasn’t an agreement until 2006, when the age limit became nineteen.
+In negotiations for the 2005 CBA, then-NBA commissioner David Stern pushed for a higher age limit, and the final agreement required draft entrants to be at least nineteen during the calendar year of the draft.
 The commissioner claimed the increased age limit was because many misguided high school students saw the NBA as a sure path to financial security and fame.

-The new rule regarding high school affects the number of students getting drafted per year.
-The new rule states that;
+The current rule regarding high school affects the number of students getting drafted per year.
+The current rule states that;

 • All drafted players are to be at least nineteen years old during the draft calendar year.
-Meaning, the player must have been nineteen before or during the draft year.
+Meaning, the player must turn nineteen before the end of the draft year.

 • Non-international players must have been at least one year removed from the graduation of the high school class.
 This is the “one and done” rule.